berkerol/sprinter-turtle/index.md

   - Train

-    - They appear randomly between lanes and with random lengths.
+    - They appear randomly on railways and with random directions, lengths and speeds.
-    - They have two phases:

-      - Warning phase

-        - It is the first phase of the train.
-        - They are opaque and yellow.
-        - They do not block any movement of any entity.
-(If turtle touches them, it does not die.)
-        - They can not be exploded by meteors and rockets.
-        - After this phase, actual train comes.

-      - Train phase

-        - It is the second (last) phase of the train.
-        - They are opaque and red.
+    - They are opaque and gray.
-        - They block the vertical movement of the turtle.
-(If turtle touches them, it dies.)
+    - They block the movements of the turtle.
     - They can be exploded by meteors and rockets and creates explosions.
+    - There can not be more than one train on the same railway at the same time.

   - Meteor

     - They appear in random sizes and random positions and for random durations.
     - They are transparent so any entity below them is visible.
     - They do not block any movement of any entity.
+(If turtle touches them, it does not die.)
     - They will explode trains, turtle and vehicles under them after they disappear.
     - Time to hit to the ground (disappear) is visible on them.